Thursday, November 13, 2025

 Along the same lines there are far too many photo bloggers, website copywriters, and some v-loggers who spin endless tales about miraculous lenses from the 1960's, 1970's, 1980's and the 1990's.
 Thick with nostalgia these lenses become talismans of great photographic power and seemingly their powers were only appreciated by an anointed few.
 The true cognoscenti.
 A priesthood sharing of cultish photo knowledge which they now insist on passing down like a story of a lost "grail."
 To hear the tales it's as if these lenses had magical powers which lent images taken with them a special and almost indescribable affect or power.
 Like Harry Potter's wand.
 Or Excalibur.

-When "lesser" educated photographers try the lens out on their own and fail to "appreciate" the specialness of the optic the members of the cult are quick to explain that this or that neophyte just doesn't (yet) appreciate the special "character" the lens can bring to an image.
+When "less" educated photographers try the lens out on their own and fail to "appreciate" the specialness of the optic the members of the cult are quick to explain that this or that neophyte just doesn't (yet) appreciate the special "character" the lens can bring to an image.
 And round and round we go.

 A few lenses go on to achieve the highest level in the pantheon of camera lenses.
 But their charms are only apparent to people from the "hallowed" film era.
 People over 50 or maybe 60 years old.
 People representing the religion of the Tri-X, the beliefs of the coven of Kodachrome.
 But to lay people, often the special powers of the lenses are hidden behind opaque curtains.
 The acolytes must first enter into a suspension of disbelief, engendered by a new belief in the cult master, who will lead them to the appropriate epiphany.